 Most of the teacher guides were not made available at the time of this review.
 Nonetheless, a point in regard to texts and teachers is worth making.
-The avalanche-as-argument approach doubtless fosters in those students who care - not all, but some - a sense of anxiety.
+The avalanche-as-argument approach doubtless fosters in those students who care-not all, but some-a sense of anxiety.
 A teacher therefore becomes the pupil's last opportunity to find coherence.
-The teacher is the only source that can shine a light amid the welter of themes and factoids.
-Since most teachers lean left, and will most openly display that bias through unrecorded classroom instruction, students never have the opportunity to consider, let alone articulate, a position of skepticism toward the New Deal.
-Study of U.S. history turns into a desperate effort at understanding, with a general sense that progressivism is better than laissez-faire ---and halts there.
-The justified suspicion that standardized test reviewers may share the teachers' point of view makes ambitious students likely to regurgitate their teacher's arguments on such tests.
+That makes the classroom teacher all the more important.
+The teacher is the only source who can shine a light amid the welter of themes and factoids.
+Since many teachers lean left and will most openly display that bias when leading unrecorded classroom instruction, students never have the opportunity to consider, let alone articulate, a position of skepticism toward the New Deal.
+Study of U.S. history turns into a desperate effort at understanding, with a general sense that progressivism is better than laissez-faire-and halts there.
+The justified suspicion on the part of students that standardized test reviewers may share the teachers' point of view makes ambitious students likely to regurgitate their teacher's arguments on such tests.

-What is a better way to teach the late 1920s and early 1930s?
-First of all, it should be accomplished through a balanced analysis of policy and its results, delivered clearly and without animus.
-A strong teacher who can tell a story might convey a fuller picture by simply teaching the era through the guided reading of primary sources.
-Benjamin Roth's The Great Depression: A Diary and Odette Keun's A Foreigner Looks at the TVA both tell of the New Deal from important but oft-overlooked perspectives.
+What might be a better way to teach the late 1920s and early 1930s?
+First of all, education should be accomplished through a balanced analysis of policy and its results, delivered clearly and without animus.
+One option is to jettison the pretense of narrative altogether and to teach the 1930s as an evidence-based analysis class.
+A curriculum based nearly entirely on primary sources might be the answer.
+Forced to confront documents from the Depression, even a politically biased teacher must find ways to explain all arguments and present all evidence.
+A teacher does not have to agree with the documents, but he or she will have to ask the class: why does this author think what he thinks?
+Primary sources that might provide balance include Benjamin Roth's The Great Depression: A Diary and Odette Keun's A Foreigner Looks at the TVA.
+Both tell of the New Deal from important but oft-overlooked perspectives.
 In Economics and the Public Welfare, Benjamin Anderson provides a magisterial overview of the Depression's events.
 The testimony of the beleaguered merchants in the Supreme Court case that brought down the NRA, A.L.A.
 Schechter Poultry v N.R.A., can give students a feel for the heavy-handed intrusion of the New Deal into the operations of the smallest businesses.
 Dozens of good primary source documents can be found in Annals of American History, an Encyclopedia Britannica publication, Volume 15.
+At the conclusion of such a course, students could be required to write expository essays delivering both sides of an issue: Was the Tennessee Valley Authority good for America or bad, and what are the arguments for each opinion?